This post may contain affiliate links. Click here to see what that means.

 First see if you're making any of the Top 5 AIP Mistakes.
 Then, once you know you're doing the AIP correctly, give yourself 3 months before troubleshooting further, because it takes time for the immune system to calm down and inflammation to recede.
 If after that time, you still haven't improved, work with a good paleo functional medicine practitioner to do some testing – not food testing, but rather testing for hormone imbalances and gut infections like SIBO, parasites, dysbiosis, etc. The answer isn't to remove more foods, because we need deep nutrition to heal.
 The answer is to uncover the obstacles to our healing.

-A version of this post originally appeared as a guest post for Autoimmune-Paleo.
+A version of this post originally appeared as a guest post for Autoimmune Wellness.